NEED SUPPORT RIGHT AWAY? CONTACT US

 Funeral Meeting Preparation

-The meeting will take approximately 2.5 hours if the funeral home and cemetery are in close proximity; longer if they are not in the same location.
-Following are items that should be discussed with the family prior to the meeting:
+The initial meeting with your chosen funeral home will take approximately 2.5 hours if the funeral home and cemetery are in close proximity; and longer if they are not in the same location.
+The following are items that should be discussed with the family prior to the meeting.

 Possible services offered by the funeral home